Draxs/nksite/_posts/malta/2019-05-10-Xara-Palace.md

         <div class="post-right-image" style="background: url(../images/malta/xara-palace/xara-palace-53.jpg) no-repeat; background-size: cover; margin-left: 0.5rem; max-height: 600px !important"></div>
     </div>
 </div>

-This is located in a separate courtyard and building and offers the lovely concept of sharing platters and fresh, locally sourced ingredients for an innovative menu to showcase the chef’s skills and imagination.
-Deconstructed cannoli has got to be tried!

 <img src="{{ '/images/malta/xara-palace/xara-palace-43.jpg' | prepend: SourceUrl }}" alt="xara-palace-43.jpg">